weareyipyip/charon/README.md

 **For WebSockets**: Make sure you check the socket origin (Phoenix takes care of this by default).

-Last but not least, Charon defaults to using `SameSite=strict` cookies to provide defense-in-depth, but this is not sufficient by itself to prevent all CSRF attacks.
+Charon defaults to using `SameSite=strict` cookies to provide defense-in-depth, but this is not sufficient by itself to prevent all CSRF attacks.

+### Telemetry

+Charon emits [`:telemetry`](https://hexdocs.pm/telemetry) events for session lifecycle operations, allowing you to monitor and track authentication activity in your application.

+The following events are available:

+- `[:charon, :session, :create]` - Emitted when a new session is created
+- `[:charon, :session, :refresh]` - Emitted when an existing session is refreshed
+- `[:charon, :session, :delete]` - Emitted when a session is deleted
+- `[:charon, :session, :delete_all]` - Emitted when all sessions of a user are deleted

+All events include a `count` measurement (always 1) and metadata such as `session_id`, `user_id`, `session_type`, and `token_transport`.

+For more details, see the `Charon.Telemetry` module documentation.

 ## Copyright and License